 - 6 Types of Tea: The Ultimate Guide

 - 10 Best Chinese Black Teas You've Never Heard About

 The tightly rolled nuggets of the Black Dragon Pearl contain their own mystery, aroma, texture, and hue as intriguing as its name.
 I decided to find out more about the origins of this delightful tea.

 The Leaf Chief/Master Taster Cynthia at Adagio Tea gave me some information on the background of Black Dragon Pearls.

 Our Black Dragon Pearls are from Yunnan, where they get their smooth, sweet, and rich character.
 The leaves are plucked and go through the black tea making process.
 After oxidation and while still pliable, they are kept warm on a heating pad of sorts to keep them supple.
 This fills the room with a wonderful aroma of the leaves.”

 Black tea is fully oxidized, producing a hearty rich flavor.
 This means that once the first two leaves and bud are plucked they are then allowed to "wither" to reduce the moisture in the leaf.

-Just the idea that each pearl comes from hand picked tea and is then hand rolled adds to the zen of the Black Dragon Pearl tea.
-It is to be slowly savored.
+Just the idea that each pearl comes from hand-picked tea and is then hand-rolled adds to the beauty of the Black Dragon Pearl.
+Slowly savor it.